IFA

 6:00 PM ET

-ISLAA Forum on Latin American Art at The Institute of Fine Arts, NYU: Concerning the Spiritual in Contemporary Arts in Latin America and The Caribbean with Horacio Ramos and Julián Sánchez.
+ISLAA Forum on Latin American Art at The Institute of Fine Arts, NYU: Concerning the Spiritual in Contemporary Arts in Latin America and the Caribbean

 Over the past decade, scholars and art institutions across the Americas have observed a notable rise in the incorporation of spiritual beliefs into the practices of Latin American and Caribbean artists.
 Witchcraft, Shamanism, Paganism, Santería, Vodou, Obeah, Candomblé, and Divination have, not without controversy, become central themes in contemporary art discourse within communities of Indigenous artists, artists of color and beyond.
 These spiritually infused artistic explorations resonate with current decolonial and racial justice concerns, but their resurgence is far from coincidental.

-In this program two advanced graduates with close ties to the IFA (Julián Sánchez from Columbia and Horacio Ramos from the Graduate Center at CUNY) will discuss their work in various Latin American venues in preparation for their PhD dissertations.
+In this program two advanced graduates with close ties to the IFA (Julián Sánchez Gónzalez from Columbia and Horacio Ramos from the Graduate Center, City University of New York) will discuss their work in various Latin American venues in preparation for their PhD dissertations.
 Both speakers will address issues of race and aesthetic practices, subjects with which they also grappled during their recent activities as Curatorial Research Fellows at the Cisneros Institute at the Museum of Modern Art.

 Horacio Ramos, PhD candidate at the Graduate Center of the City University of New York, will present “What Constitutes a Painting: Santiago Yahucani and the Modern Arts of the Huitoto People.”
 Among the Huitoto people of the Peruvian Amazon, everyday items like skirts for dancing, hammocks for resting, and paintings for display are often made from a common material: llanchama, a local fiber, painted with natural pigments such as achiote.
 In the 1970s, artists like Santiago Yahuarcani (Pucaurquillo, Peru, 1960) began using llanchama as canvases to depict local landscape, stories, and cosmovisions.
 These artworks eventually made their way from tourist markets in Pebas to prominent art venues like the Venice Biennale and the Museum of Modern Art in New York.
 This lecture will focus on the techniques Yahuarcani and other Amazonian artists use to apply pigments to this tough, fibrous material, highlighting how llanchamas paintings—whether for daily use or outside audiences—carry deep spiritual and communal significance.
 By examining the process and technique behind the art, we gain a deeper understanding of how llanchama paintings connect to Huitoto worldviews, often overlooked when viewed solely through the lens of Western painting.